JuliaImageRecon/AbstractImageReconstruction.jl/docs/src/index.md

 The main design idea is:

-* Algorithms (`AbstractImageReconstructionAlgorithm`) represent the runnable reconstruction engine, including runtime state and scheduling.
+* Algorithms (`AbstractImageReconstructionAlgorithm`) represent the runnable reconstruction runtime, including runtime state and scheduling.
 * Parameters (`AbstractImageReconstructionParameters`) represent configurable processing steps.
 Parameters are callable objects that define how data is processed by an algorithm.
 * Plans (`RecoPlan`) are mutable, serializable blueprints for algorithms and parameters that can be partially specified, inspected, modified, and built into concrete algorithms.